reymon359/book-sentences/books/clean-architecture/README.md

 Leftover abstract classes that no one ever implemented... ...sitting in the code base, unused.
 A component... ...deep within the Zone of Uselessness must contain a significant fraction of such entities... ...the presence of such useless entities is undesirable.

+#### Avoiding the Zones of Exclusion

+ our most volatile components should be kept as far from both zones of exclusion as possible.
+The locus of points that are maximally distant from each zone is the line that connects (1, 0) and (0, 1)... ...the _Main Sequence._

+A component that sits on the Main Sequence is not "too abstract" for its stability, nor is it "too unstable" for its abstractness.
+It is neither useless nor particularly painful.
+It is depended on to the extent that it is abstract, and it depends on others to the extent that it is concrete.

+The most desirable position for a component is at one of the two endpoints of the Main Sequence... ...However... ...some... ...components... ...are neither perfectly abstract nor perfectly stable... ...have the best characteristics if they are on, _or close,_ to the Main Sequence.

 ### Conclusion

 ## PART V Architecture